DHPR-dataset/DHPR-dataset/README.md

 The DHPR dataset was introducted to solve the problem of predicting hazards that drivers may encounter while driving a car.
 We formulate it as visual abductive reasoning using a single input image captured by car dashcams.

 The dataset consists of:
-* 14,975 dashcam images of street scenes,
+* 14,975 dashcam images of street scenes
-* Car speed,
+* Car speed
-* Hazard description and
+* Hazard description
-* Visual entity descriptions.
+* Visual entity descriptions